 When you start out, you don't know how you will react under various stresses.
 Will you abandon your trading plan?
-Will you choose not to implement your risk management?
+Will you choose not to implement your risk management strategy?
 Will you overtrade, or become too afraid to trade?
 Will you blame the market, and not take personal responsibility?
-If you do, you're making a big mistake.
-Are you even able to stay focused for a couple hour stretch while you trade?
-Many people think they can, but constant distractions keep them from trading effectively.
+Are you even able to stay focused for a couple of hour stretch while you trade?
+Many people think they can remain focused, but constant distractions keep them from trading effectively.

-As much as possible, go through all the steps above to help minimize damage if you react negatively to trading situation that may arise.
-Also look critically at your personality.
+As much as possible, go through all the steps above to help minimize damage if you react negatively to the trading situation that may arise.
+Also, look critically at your personality.
 See where your shortfalls are, and work to build up these six critical trading traits.